OTC Hearing Aids for Seniors: A Buyer's Guide

 How much do OTC hearing aids cost?

 Most OTC hearing aids cost between $200 and $1,000 for a pair, and there are capable options under $500.
-That is before any insurance.
+That's before any insurance.
 A few things move the price: self-fitting apps and rechargeable batteries push toward the higher end, and Bluetooth streaming for calls or audio adds cost.
 Buying a single aid is cheaper, but age-related loss usually affects both ears, so a pair is the norm.
 Check the trial window too.
 A 30- to 45-day return policy matters more with OTC, since you are the one deciding whether the fit is right.

 Does Medicare or insurance cover OTC hearing aids?